djangofan/simple-selenium-builder-framework/README.md

 ## Notes

-This framework is capable of having more than one @Test annotated method in each test class.
+1. This framework is capable of having more than one @Test annotated method in each test class.
+2. This framework uses the 'Builder' design pattern to generate browser instances.

 ## Instructions